logaretm/vee-validate/docs/src/templates/markdown/validation/flags.md

 this.fields.name.dirty;
 ```

-However, for the scoped fields the **FieldBag** will group those fields in an property name that is prefixed by a `$` to indicate that it is a scope object:
+However, for the scoped fields, the **FieldBag** will group those fields in an property name that is prefixed by a `$` to indicate that it is a scope object:

 ```js
 // Is the 'name' field dirty?